joexi/Generic-in-Objective-C-/README.md

 An Simple ArrayList in Objective-C
 This is the third time that I'm tring to using Generic in Objective-C, and I think this time is almost prefect.

 The idea was beginning when I saw [tomersh/Objective-C-Generics](https://github.com/tomersh/Objective-C-Generics), I think that was a brillant idea with a little bit flaws.

-And now I fix those flaws and make a simple way to using Generic in Objective-C
+And now I fix those flaws and make a simple way to using Generic in Objective-C. Wish these work would be helpful.

 ### Old versions

   * https://github.com/joexi/OCGeneric